h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  `keep_cross_validation_fold_assignment <algo-params/keep_cross_validation_fold_assignment.html>`__: Enable this option to preserve the cross-validation fold assignment.

--  `y <algo-params/y.html>`__: Specify the column to use as the independent variable.
+-  `y <algo-params/y.html>`__: Specify the column to use as the dependent variable.
 The data can be numeric or categorical.

 -  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
 If ``x`` is missing, then all columns except ``y`` are used.